CartoDB/cartodb/gears/carto_gears_api/README.md

 have several limitations:

 - If you specify a runtime dependency of a gem already existing at Gemfile, it must have the exact version.
-- Although the private gem itself doesn't appear in Gemfile or Gemfile.lock, dependencies do, because they need to be installed.
+- Although the private gem itself doesn't appear in `Gemfile` or `Gemfile.lock`, dependencies do, because they need to be installed.

 ## Create a Rails engine

-Assuming that you pick `/gears`, create a rails engine:
+Assuming that you pick `/gears`, create a Rails engine by

 ```ruby
 bundle exec rails plugin new gears/my_component --full --mountable
 ```

-It will be monted at root (`/`) and automatically loaded.
+It will be mounted at root (`/`) and automatically loaded.

 Automatic reload for development is supported right out of the box.

 You must use only classes under `CartoGearsApi` namespace. _It's currently under `/gears/carto_gears_api/lib`, but it will be documented before first public release._

+## Tests

+CartoDB runs the tests with `bundle exec rspec` at engine directory.
+If you want to use this, you should create your tests with rspec.

+_Due to [a current limitation](https://github.com/CartoDB/cartodb/issues/11689) tests must be explicitly added to main `Makefile`._

+In order to enable rspec:

+1. `rspec --init`
+2. Copy the contents of `test_helper.rb` into `spec_helper`.
+3. Run `rspec` and fix path errors that you might get.